farirpgs/fari-app/lib/srds/fate-core.md

 That doesn’t mean the attacker gets two boosts—it’s the same result, just from two different points of view.
 We just wrote it that way so that the results were consistent when you looked up the rule, regardless of what action you took.

-{example}

-Zird the Arcane is arguing a magical thesis before the council of the Collegia Arcana.
+> Zird the Arcane is arguing a magical thesis before the council of the Collegia Arcana.
 But one of the adjutants on the council, an old rival named Vokus Skortch, has it in for Zird.
 He wants not only to see Zird fail, but to damage Zird’s self-confidence by forcing him to misstep and doubt himself.
 The group agrees that they know each other well enough that Skortch could affect him this way, so the conflict is on.
+>

-As Zird finishes his opening argument, Amanda describes how Skortch uses Provoke as an attack, poking holes in Zird’s theories and forcing him to reevaluate.
+> As Zird finishes his opening argument, Amanda describes how Skortch uses Provoke as an attack, poking holes in Zird’s theories and forcing him to reevaluate.
 Skortch has a Provoke of Good (+3).
+>

-Zird defends with Will, which he has at Fair (+2).
+> Zird defends with Will, which he has at Fair (+2).
 Amanda rolls for Skortch and gets a +1, for a total of Great (+4).
 Ryan rolls for Zird and gets a +2, tying at Great (+4).
 Zird doesn’t have to deal with taking a hit, but he does grant Skortch a boost, which Amanda decides to call Momentarily Tripped Up.

-# Challenges Contests And Conflicts
+# Challenges, Contests And Conflicts

-### Zooming In On The Action
+## Zooming In On The Action

 Most of the time, a single skill roll should be enough to decide how a particular situation in play resolves.
 You’re not obligated to describe actions in a particular timeframe or level of detail when you use a skill.
 Therefore, you could use a single Athletics roll to find out whether you can safely navigate a rock face that will take days to climb, or use that same single skill roll to find out whether you can safely avoid a swiftly falling tree that’s about to crush you.